-Poul decides to question them further.
-The Doctor suggests that a robot may have been responsible for the deaths.
-Poul finds this too impossible to contemplate, but the Doctor retorts that it’s aerodynamically impossible for bumblebees to fly, but they do it anyway.
+The Doctor suggests a robot could have been responsible for the mysterious deaths.
+Poul finds this impossible to contemplate, until the Doctor reminds him it’s aerodynamically impossible for bumblebees to fly, but they do it anyway.

 Me: That’s a myth.

 Sue: Did the Doctor just get a fact wrong?
 We should write a letter of complaint.
-Or maybe we could start an online campaign to have it removed from any future DVD releases.
+Or maybe we could start an online campaign to have it removed from future DVDs.
 I know, let’s burn him!

-Zilda retires to her cabin for a quick nap (her incessant whining having worn her out), and she is confronted by a revelation so shocking, it reduces her to tears.
+Zilda retires to her cabin for a nap (her incessant whining must have worn her out), but before her head can hit the pillow, she’s confronted by a revelation so shocking, she’s reduced to tears.

-Sue: Thank God she’s dead.
-She’s a strong candidate for the worst actor in Doctor Who so far.
+Sue: She’s a strong candidate for the worst actor in Doctor Who so far.
 Rule number one: never give your weakest actor the hardest scene.

-Leela senses danger and seconds later the sandminer is tilting dangerously over a cliff.
+Leela senses danger, and a few seconds later the sandminer ends up tilting dangerously over the edge of a cliff.

 Sue: Is Leela psychic?
 Did that computer mess with her head in the last story?
 I bet that skill will come in handy later.

-The command deck in plunged into chaos as the sandminer threatens to blow itself apart.
+The sandminer threatens to blow itself apart.
 The Doctor implores Toos to cut to the power but it’s too(s) little, too(s) late – she’s gonna blow!

 Dask cuts the power and the sandminer begins to sink.